Who is the Judge Advocate General?

-The Judge Advocate General (JAG) is the most senior Judge Advocate and is the overall lead for the jurisdiction.
-The JAG is Head of the Service Justice System.
+The Judge Advocate General (JAG) is the most senior Judge Advocate and the Judicial head of the Service Courts.
 This is an entirely standalone role meaning that the JAG is not supervised by any other Judge and he does not come under the authority of any Presiding Judge nor the Lord Chief Justice.
 The Service Justice System as a whole comes under the responsibility of the Ministry of Defence.

 The JAG is appointed by Her Majesty the Queen by means of Letters Patent, on the recommendation of the Lord Chancellor.
 The JAG is a Law Officer of the Crown.
 The JAG is not a General of the Army; the word “general” signifies broad oversight, as in Secretary-General, Attorney-General, etc.

-As Head of the SJS the JAG has an important role in working with central Government to ensure that the system operates effectively.
+As Judicial head of the Service Courts, the JAG has an important role in working with central Government to ensure that the system operates effectively.
 This involves careful liaison with the Ministry of Defence, the Service Prosecuting Authority, the Military Court Service, the Services and other agencies both directly and through the small Office of the Judge Advocate General (OJAG) which operates as a Private Office.
-The JAG’s Letters Patent give authority over all Service personnel in relation to the business of the Courts and provide the authority to issue sentencing guidelines and practice directions for the SJS.
-Within the SJS the JAG also specifies which judge is to sit on each case.
+The JAG’s Letters Patent give authority over all Service personnel in relation to the business of the Courts and provide the authority to issue sentencing guidelines and practice directions for the Service Courts.
+Within the Service Courts, the JAG also specifies which judge is to sit on each case.

 As most senior Judge within the SJS the JAG has a pastoral responsibility for the Vice-JAG (VJAG) and Assistant-JAGs (AJAGs) with the range of HR and conduct issues that such a leadership role implies.

 The JAG also represents the System internationally.
-As the UK system is well-respected globally the JAG is frequently contacted by other jurisdictions to give guidance on the operation of the SJS and to influence change in other jurisdictions.
+As the UK system is well-respected globally the JAG is frequently contacted by other jurisdictions to give guidance on the operation of the Service Courts and to influence change in other jurisdictions.

 The duties of the JAG include the following:

-- To provide guidance to all stakeholders in the SJS on practices and procedures, developments and reforms;
+- To provide advice to all stakeholders in the SJS on practices and procedures, developments and reforms

-- To monitor the workings of the SJS and to advise on its efficiency and effectiveness;
+- Where appropriate, to monitor the workings of the Service Courts and to advise on its efficiency and effectiveness

-- To Issue practice directions for the SJS;
+- To issue practice directions for the Service Courts

-- To Issue sentencing guidelines for the SJS for disciplinary offences and to give guidance on Service reasons for departing from Sentencing Council Guidelines where appropriate (as permitted by Armed Forces Act 2006 s259(2);
+- To issue sentencing guidelines for the Service Courts for disciplinary offences and to give guidance on Service reasons for departing from Sentencing Council Guidelines where appropriate (as permitted by Armed Forces Act 2006 s259(2)

-- To issue procedural guidance for the SJS;
+- To issue procedural guidance for the Service Courts

-- To be a member of the Services Justice Board
+- To be an observer at the Services Justice Board

 - To specify and deploy judges to conduct specific Court Martial trials in the UK or abroad